 Associate Director for Education / Learning SpecialistShana Buxton joined The Lang School four years ago as a middle school teacher and drama co-teacher.
 At the age of sixteen, she began pursuing a BA in musical theatre at the prestigious Hartt School of Music at the University of Hartford.
 Serendipitously, she was asked to help out with a theatre program for children with developmental disabilities and that was where Shana found her true passion.
 She then designed her own dual major in musical theatre and special education.
 She went on to do graduate work at Lehman College, where she earned her first master’s degree and three NYS teaching certifications: Students With Disabilities-English Language Arts (Grades 7-12), English Language Arts (Grades 7-12), and Theatre (Grades K-12).

-Shana will soon complete her second master’s degree -- in adolescent literacy at Hunter College -- in which she is focusing on writing instruction for struggling and resistant writers.
-She recently completed her classroom instructor training through the Academy of Orton-Gillingham Practitioners and Educators, and she is now working toward becoming one of the 1200 accredited Orton-Gillingham providers in the world.
+Shana just completed her second master’s degree -- in adolescent literacy at Hunter College -- in which she focused on writing instruction for struggling and resistant writers.
+She also recently completed her classroom instructor training through the Academy of Orton-Gillingham Practitioners and Educators, and she is now working toward becoming one of the 1200 accredited Orton-Gillingham providers in the world.
 This fall, she spoke at the NYS Reading Association’s conference about how she integrates the arts into her literacy instruction.
 In her spare time, Shana teaches the performing arts to children and adults with developmental disabilities, casts educational films, and continues her own work as a performer.
 She also loves puppies, show tunes, and grilled cheese.

 Lauren Arcuri, M.S.
 CC-SLP